M.D. Program OASIS

 Hannah Shaw, Med28

-Hannah is an OASIS Student Advisor for the Careers Stream.
-She is a first-year medical student here at OHSU but a native Eastern Oregonian, having grown up around the Pendleton area.
+Hannah Shaw is an OASIS Student Advisor for the Careers Stream.
+She is a first-year medical student here at OHSU and a native Eastern Oregonian, having grown up in the Pendleton area.
 While being relatively new to the group, she has greatly enjoyed working with the Careers Stream as it has granted her a voice in advocating for student needs and interests.
-In her personal life, when not studying for anatomy exams, she spends time reading, working out, and ruthlessly defeating friends and family at board games!
+In her personal life, when not studying for anatomy exams, she spends time reading, working out and ruthlessly defeating friends and family at board games!

 Sydney